 In the event that the constructor of ad-hoc trains, given the current traffic situation, assesses that available capacities are available and the introduction of a new train path will not adversely affect the realization of other allocated train paths, he may assign an ad-hoc train path to an applicant previously canceled already allocated train paths.
-It is also not necessary to cancel an already allocated train path if the applicant orders an ad-hoc train path to eliminate the consequences of an emergency or for the needs of contractors on renovations and upgrades (delivery and removal of material to the site).
+It is also not necessary to cancel an already allocated train path to eliminate the consequences of an emergency or for the needs of contractors on renovations and upgrades (delivery and removal of material to the site).